antonagestam/django-text/README.md

 :warning:

-This project is in early development, will change quickly and most likely has bugs.
+This project is in early development, will change rapidly and most likely has bugs.

 ## Installation